Red Hand of Doom: Critical reception

 The publication has been generally well received, with reviewers rating it as one of the best adventures in many years.
 In terms of content and quality, one reviewer compared it favorably with both The Temple of Elemental Evil and The Keep on the Borderlands.
 The inclusion of the Designer Notes was well regarded by critics, as was the provision of downloadable content.
 The artwork featured throughout the publication received special attention, with Howard Jones describing it as "fabulous".

 The generic nature of the campaign was seen as both a strength and a limitation.
 While it permitted the material to be inserted into existing campaigns and game worlds, it was acknowledged that doing so might be a difficult task, and that the publication lacked sufficient information for such a task, especially for non-standard campaigns.

 Dungeon Master for Dummies lists Red Hand of Doom as one of the ten best 3rd edition adventures.

+TheGamer in 2022 ranked it as #3 on their list of "The Best 3.5 Edition Adventures".